 Legal marital status of person

-Legal marital status refers to the marital status of the person under the law not taking into account common-law status.
+Legal marital status refers to the marital status of the person under the law, not taking into account common-law unions.
 All persons aged less than 15 are considered as never married.
 Civil unions are included.
 Same-sex marriage has been legal in all provinces and territories of Canada since 2005.